CreatCodeBuild/deno-graphql/remote-graph/readme.md

 f();
 ```

+## Nice Features
+1. Batching Remote Queries
+If you have a query `query { x y z }` where `x` and `y` belong to the same remote server, this lib will compile only 1 remote query that batches them together.
+Batching happens automatically and __zero-configuration__ is needed.

 ## Todo
 1. Full query language support. `RemoteType` does not support full GraphQL query language yet.
 For example, it does not support Fragments and Interface.
 2. Add `@remote` directive to allow better ahead of time type checking, readability.
 An draft design is